Fluid and electrolyte balance is a dynamic process that is crucial for life and homeostasis.

 - Hematocrit.
 Hematocrit levels in FVD are greater than normal because there is a decreased plasma volume.

 - Physical examination.
-Physical exam is necessary to observe the signs and symptoms of the imbalances.
+A physical exam is necessary to observe the signs and symptoms of the imbalances.

 - ECG.
 ECG changes can also contribute to the diagnosis of fluid and electrolyte imbalance.